The Ultimate First Time Home Buying Guide

 That’s because all mortgages have a minimum credit score needed to qualify.
 And the higher your score, the better your terms will be.

-For reference, according to TheLendersNetwork.com, the typical credit scores by mortgage type are:
+For reference, the typical credit scores by mortgage type are:

 FHA Loan - 580+